raythurman2386/Notes/LambdaNotes/UI/UI1.md

 The W3C uses the word recommended to describe the most up to date standards.
 The word SEMANTIC is used to describe tags with meaning.

+1. Accessibility for screen readers.
+2. Easier for the next developer reading your code.
-Non semantic code will lose out on SEO
+3. Non semantic code will lose out on SEO

 h1-h6
 p